ZekaiShao25/Agents-Ratings-in-VIS-Experiments/prompt_summary.md

 # Prompt Summary

 + The columns of this table represent the different experiments (seven in total), and the rows represent the kinds of prompts that the experiments may require.
-+ For the prompt in each cell, where each sentence is preceded by a symbol identifying it, `[A]` indicates that the sentence was migrated directly from the thesis material, `[B]` indicates that the sentence was modified slightly based on the thesis material, and `[C]` indicates that the sentence was added by ourselves based on specific needs.
++ For the prompt in each cell, where each sentence is preceded by a symbol identifying it, `[A]` indicates that the sentence was migrated directly from the paper material, `[B]` indicates that the sentence was modified slightly based on the paper material, and `[C]` indicates that the sentence was added by ourselves based on specific needs.
 + Sentences identified by `[A]` and `[B]` have a background color, which is used to distinguish between different sources of the paper material.
 The specific content of the paper material and its correspondence with the prompt are shown in the `prompt_resource.md` file in the directory corresponding to each experiment.
 Sentences identified by the `[C]` do not have a background color.

 <table>